-Many people like the idea of arranging caravan holidays in North Wales rather than worrying about spending time abroad.
-It’s easy to drive your car into the mountains or straight to the coast, and you won’t have to stress about sitting around in airports.
-North Wales is one of the most beautiful areas of the UK with lots to offer families and individuals who want to get a break from the mundanity of modern life.
+Many people like the idea of arranging caravan holidays in North Wales rather than worrying about spending time abroad, especially with todays long lines and risks of covid.
+It’s easy to drive your car to the mountains or straight to the coast, and you won’t have to stress about sitting around in airports.
+North Wales is one of the most beautiful areas of the UK with lots to offer families and individuals who want to unplug from modern life or visit the seaside.
 You could spend your morning dipping your toes in the sea and then go for a mountain trek in the afternoon.
 The possibilities are endless, and that’s why more people than ever before now decide to spend their holidays here.

 Planning a caravan holiday in North Wales is easy, but the tips on this page should help you to avoid mistakes and get it right.

 1 – Choose the right type of caravan park

 There are lots of different static caravan parks in North Wales, and so you will need to conduct some research to ensure you select the right one.
 Make sure you think about what you hope to get out of the experience and who you plan to take along for the ride.
 Some parks are not suitable for families, and so those with young children will want to plan accordingly.
 Some family holiday parks in Wales don’t allow guests to bring their pets, and that could present a stumbling block if your furry friend wants to come along.
 Maybe entertainment is high on the list of must haves – or maybe there is a preference for the quiet, serene village life.
 Any desires can be accommodated within the parks of North Wales, if all the relevant information is gathered ahead of time.
 The Golden Gate Holiday centre and similar places tend to satisfy most people, but you still need to check the fine print.
 Maybe you want to find somewhere that will allow you to cook using a barbecue?
 Perhaps you require 24 hour access?